 Twice a month, Ohr Chadash Academy students in grades K-3 participate in music class.
 Students develop an understanding of music through singing and movement.
 Listening to the teacher play, students gain an understanding of a variety of musical languages.
 Jewish and American themes are taught and students practice for their special programs during music class.

-Once a week, all students attend their chosen elective class for that semester.
+Once a week, students in K-5 attend their chosen elective class for that semester.
 Choices change each semester and students are given the options for them to rank according to their interest before being placed in one of their choices.
 Electives motivate each child to develop their abilities, serve others, teach a skill they have to others, and more.
 This participation is another window through which teachers and friends learn about your child.
 Some examples of elective options are: tennis, scrapbooking, photography, environmental club, space odyssey, fun with food, 3D printing, machine shop, and Judaic Puppet Theater.